 They will continue to support one another, persevere and overcome, because Climb for Courage, San Diego is only the beginning.
 As a part of One Summit’s ongoing mentorship program and community events such as Climb Higher – where past Climb for Courage participants are given the opportunity to reconnect and reinforce their climbing skills – these mentors and mentees will continue to inspire each other to “Never Give Up.”
 Ever.

-One Summit would like to thank its partners at Triad Advisors, BofI Federal Bank, Vertical Hold Rock Climbing Gym and Black Diamond, and its volunteer Team Leaders, for making Climb for Courage, San Diego, and the inspiring stories and long-lasting relationships that resulted from the program, possible.
+One Summit would like to thank its partners at Triad Advisors, Axos Bank, Vertical Hold Rock Climbing Gym and Black Diamond, and its volunteer Team Leaders, for making Climb for Courage, San Diego, and the inspiring stories and long-lasting relationships that resulted from the program, possible.

 My most memorable moment was getting to know my mentee, learning about what drives them, seeing how they overcome challenges and letting them know that they are not alone. – Navy SEAL Mentor